Letters from Lodi

 Markus Niggli: You have to believe that a healthy and happy vineyard is a better vineyard.
 It is as simple as that.

 What is one of the most important trickle-down effects of implementing sustainable practices?

 Heather Pyle Lucas: Awareness and a closer relationship with the vines.
 Sustainable programs ask the farmer to be out with the vines, looking for signs of success or trouble so that different practices or more of the same can be applied if needed.

 Sue and Rodney Tipton: Without a doubt, better wines!

-How has LODI RULES changed for you over the past few years, improving your grapes or wines?
+How have LODI RULES changed for you over the past few years, improving your grapes or wines?

-Sue and Rodney Tipton: Just look at the awards we have won and the notoriety we have given to Lodi with the quality of our wines year over year.
-LODI RULES has a direct impact on quality!
+Sue and Rodney Tipton: Just look at the awards we have won and the notoriety we have given to Lodi with the quality of our wines year after year.
+LODI RULES have a direct impact on quality!